ismahaneyy/phase-4-project-taskmaster-app/task_manager/README.md

     post '/user/projects'

-Creates a new project for a loggen in user. it takes in the following parameters:
+Creates a new project for a logged in user. it takes in the following parameters:

   - **name**
     - Must be provided.